longtv2222/IGDB/README.md

 - npm install sqlite3
 - npm install md5

-3. Run the program by the following command:
+3.cd inside folder backend and run the program by the following command:
 - npm start